fzakaria/fzakaria.com/_posts/2021-09-02-the-yak-shave-for-reproducibility.md

 excerpt_separator: <!--more-->
 ---

-I have been on a mission to bring reproducibility through the use of [Nix](http://nixos.org/) into my workplace as we invision the next version of our development environment.
+I have been on a mission to bring reproducibility through the use of [Nix](http://nixos.org/) into my workplace as we envision the next version of our development environment.

 Similar to the movies I watch that take place in space, it only takes a small hole to destroy your hermetic environment. 🧑‍🚀

 <!--more-->

-I've [written previously]({% post_url _posts/2020-11-12-debugging-a-jnr-ffi-bug-in-nix %}) about my encounters trying to remove all impurities within a JVM environment.
+I've [written previously]({% post_url 2020-11-12-debugging-a-jnr-ffi-bug-in-nix %}) about my encounters trying to remove all impurities within a JVM environment.

 I've actually [upstreamed](https://github.com/NixOS/nixpkgs/pull/123708) fixing the default _java.library.path_ for the OpenJDK distributed by Nixpkgs. 🙌

 Awesome!
 That should have solved my problem, right ?...

 Unfortunately, _impurities_ are tough to stamp out.
-NixOS is trying to accomplish a paradigm shift by dismissing the _[filesystem hierarchy standard](https://en.wikipedia.org/wiki/Filesystem_Hierarchy_Standard)_ but it is deeply routed in assumptions when people build for Linux.
+NixOS is trying to accomplish a paradigm shift by dismissing the _[filesystem hierarchy standard](https://en.wikipedia.org/wiki/Filesystem_Hierarchy_Standard)_ but it is deeply rooted in assumptions when people build for Linux.

 In my specific case, the search paths for the JNR libraries were [hardcoded](https://github.com/jnr/jnr-ffi/blob/2161d3d875869bdaf292b0e9267bb0fbdb0f3f2b/src/main/java/jnr/ffi/LibraryLoader.java#L511).